PlaidCloud/plaidcloud-docs/content/en/docs/dw/pricing.md

 Storage, backups, and network egress are calculated in gigabytes (GB), where 1 GB is 2^30 bytes.
 This unit of measurement is also known as a [gibibyte (GiB)](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).

+All prices are in USD.
+If you are paying in another currency please convert to your currency using the appropriate rate.

 ## Controlling Factors